jsyk/x65/README.md

 General Project Features:
 -------------------------

-* The CPU is W65C02 (8-bit) or the W65C816 (16-bit; default).
+* The CPU is W65C02 (8-bit) or the W65C816 (16-bit; default-preferred).
 The motherboard PCB supports both assembly options.
 * Backward software compatibility with the [Commander X16](https://www.commanderx16.com/) computer.
-  Can run unmodified CX16 ROM for testing purposes.
+  Can run unmodified CX16 ROM for testing purposes, since that is a copyrighted non-free code.
 * Designed with components (chips) that are in production and available from normal electronics parts distributors in 2024, such as Mouser, Farnell, Digikey etc. We avoid obsolete parts.
 * Balanced modern/retro design built around the central 65xx CPU supported by semi-ASICs (FPGAs) for system control (NORA), video (VERA) and audio (AURA) generation.
 The FPGAs are the little ones from the iCE40 series, and coded in verilog.
   These are modern takes on the "old masters'" designs with ULA, VIA, SID etc.
-  There is no hidden ARM or RISC-V doing heavy lifting in the background.
+  *There is no hidden ARM or RISC-V doing heavy lifting in the background.*
 * Free and open-source design.
 DIY and hobby-builders friendly.
   Low-cost to build even in small quantities by individual hackers.